OUP/mymaths-calculator/README.md

 # Known errors

 The following buttons are still idle:
-`shift`
 `frac`
 `%`
 `ENG`
 `S⇔D`
 `π`
+shifted buttons

 Nested brackets `(())` are buggy.

 Cursor skips.

-Using multiple decimal points in a number will give weird outputs.
+Using multiple decimal points in a number outputs weird values instead of `syntax error`.

 Output values can be imprecise due to solvable errors with floating point arithmetic.

 -+3 gives an infinite loop.

+Error if you try to retrieve a stored input before one exists.

 # Compulsory improvements